Nitrokey/nitrokey-pro-firmware/README.md

 |Any user data present on the device will be erased when flashing it.
 A backup is essential to prevent data loss.|

 The microcontroller can be flashed in one of the following ways, depending on your hardware version:
 * **all hardware versions:** [SWD](#SWD) is a STM-specific protocol and similar to JTAG allowing programming and debugging.
 Working adapters are Versaloon or any of the ST-Link V2 (clones).
-Under Linux you could give a patched OpenOCD a try but in the past it has been very troublesome.
-This approach requires to solder wires to the contact pads or to use an adapter with pogo pins and some kind of mounting (recommended).
+Under Linux  the recent OpenOCD works quite well.
+This approach requires soldering wires to the contact pads or to use an adapter with pogo pins and some kind of mounting (recommended).
 * **purchased before 04/04/2018:** [DFU](#DFU) is a simple protocol via serial port which allows programming but no debugging.
-On older Nitrokey versions, the appropriate pins are exposed over the USB connector (though it not is *not* USB).
+On older Nitrokey versions, the appropriate pins are exposed over the USB connector (though it is *not* USB, the pin is only shared between these two).

 ## SWD

 ### Requirements

 * Download the .hex file you want to flash e.g. look at the [releases section](https://github.com/Nitrokey/nitrokey-pro-firmware/releases) or build it yourself (see above).
 * Any SWD compatible programmer for ST microcontrollers.
-They come as part of ST's line of [Discovery] and [Nucleo] boards or can be bought seperately from [ST] as well as as [clones] for around $2 on eBay, Amazon or AliExpress (search for "ST-Link v2")
+They come as part of ST's line of [Discovery] and [Nucleo] boards or can be bought seperately from [ST] as well as as [clones] for around $5 on eBay, Amazon or AliExpress (search for "ST-Link v2")

 [Discovery]: https://www.st.com/en/evaluation-tools/stm32-discovery-kits.html
 [Nucleo]: https://www.st.com/en/evaluation-tools/stm32-nucleo-boards.html